 This means that for every 1 pound, the markets are prepared to give you 1.40 dollars.
 Now, it’s important to note that in March 2020, GBP/USD carried an exchange rate of just 1.15.
 This means that in just under 12 months, the pound sterling has increased in value against the dollar by over 21%.

 With that said, much of this upward trajectory has come in the past few months.
 This has been directly correlated to two key events.
-Firstly, with the uncertainties of Brexit now somewhat a distance memory, this has encouraged investors to reconsider the UK investment scene.
+Firstly, with the uncertainties of Brexit now somewhat a distant memory, this has encouraged investors to reconsider the UK investment scene.

 Secondly, and perhaps most importantly, the UK is currently one of the best performing countries globally with respect to its vaccine rollout.
 At the time of writing, more than 20% of the UK population has received their first dose, with only Israel and the United Arab Emirates have vaccinated more people per capita.